 Deer do not have very long lifespans in the wild on average, and live for 3-6 years.
 This is mainly due to being hunted by humans as well as various environmental factors such as habitat loss.

 In captivity, deer live much longer with some reaching over 20 years of age, and some female deer reported to have given birth to fawns during this later stage in life.
 Considering the significant difference between lifespans of deer in the wild vs deer in captivity, it’s easy to see that human and other predator intervention is behind their lower lifespan in the wild.

 The Smallest Deer: The Northern Pudu

-Before we get to the largest members of the deer, let’s take a look at the smallest one.
-The northern pudu, a native of the Andes mountains in Columbia, Ecuador, and Peru, weighs in at roughly 13 pounds when fully grown.
-A Northern Pudu’s shoulders stand a little more than a foot off the ground, and their total length from head to tail is a little more than two and a half feet.
+Now we’ve seen the largest members of the deer species, let’s take a look at the smallest one.
+The northern pudu, or pygmy deer, is a native of the Andes mountains in Columbia, Ecuador, and Peru, and weighs in at roughly 13 pounds when fully grown.
+A Northern Pudu’s shoulders stand a little more than a foot off the ground, and their total length from head to tail is a little more than 2.5 feet.